 A completed Application for Admissions must be received by FIDS no later than January 15th in the school year preceding the child’s enrollment, along with a non-refundable application fee of $200.

 Birth Certificate and Medical Forms

 Please submit a copy of your child’s birth certificate or U.S. passport if your child is a U.S. citizen.
 If your child is a non-U.S. citizen, please submit a copy of his or her visa.
+These documents must be uploaded online with your application.
 All children—regardless of citizenship—must comply with the State of Florida’s requirement for health records and immunizations, and these must be submitted to the school no later than one week prior to your child’s enrollment.

 Official school records must be submitted by the sending school to the FIDS Director of Admissions.
 Please send the Transcript and School Record Release form to your child’s current school for the release of all records, including all standardized test scores (when applicable).
+Instructions are provided on the online application.
 These records must be delivered directly from the current school; under no circumstances will records submitted by the parents be accepted.
 Please allow plenty of time for the school to complete this request.

-Upon receipt of a complete Application for Admissions file, you will receive a phone call to schedule an interview.
+Upon receipt of a completed online application, you will receive a phone call to schedule an interview.
 The interview for applicants to the Early Learning and Pre-K programs consists largely of classroom observation, and parents will be invited to stay in the room.